highest mountain peak in india

 Tourist Attractions

-• Global Magnet: Kanchenjunga is a magnet for tourists and adventurers worldwide, drawn by its majestic stature and challenging trekking routes.
+• Global Magnet: Kanchenjunga attracts tourists and adventurers worldwide, drawn by its majestic stature and challenging trekking routes.
 Mountaineers, trekkers, and nature enthusiasts flock to the region to witness its breathtaking landscapes and conquer its lofty peaks.

 • Adventure Tourism: The allure of Kanchenjunga extends beyond its summit.
 Trekking routes such as the Kanchenjunga Base Camp trek offer adventurers a chance to traverse diverse terrain, from lush forests to high-altitude glaciers, while soaking in panoramic views of the Himalayas.